Feeling homesick when living abroad is very common yet difficult for many people.

-Again, the point here is to create a project for yourself that you will leave home, explore your new country, and know where you are right now.
+Again, the point here is to create a project for yourself to leave home, explore your new country, and know where you are right now.

-Let it remind you why you decided to study abroad, working abroad, or volunteering abroad when you make your first decision!
+Let it remind you why you decided to study abroad, work abroad, or volunteer abroad when you first decide!

 2. Turn your new place to “home”

-Redecorate your room so you can feel like home.
+Redecorate your room so you can feel at home.
 For example, you can buy some little trees, paintings, or a new blanket.

-Creating a comfortable environment will definitely make you feel better.
+Creating a comfortable environment will make you feel better.

 3. Avoid excessive contact with family and friends at home